dgittins/Metagenomics/binning.md

 ln -s ../assembly/*/*final.contigs.fa .
 ```

-3. Option 1 - run MaxBin 2.0 (**without a contig abundance file** - MaxBin will use Bowtie2 to map the sequencing reads against contigs and generate abundance information)
+3. Option 1 - run MaxBin 2.0 **without a contig abundance file** (MaxBin will use Bowtie2 to map the sequencing reads against contigs and generate abundance information)

 ```bash
 for f in *_final.contigs.fa